epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 ### [Creditors agent's "My Wallet" app](https://localhost:44301/creditors-webapp/)

-Use this to hold already existing currencies, trade them, and make payments with them.
+Use this to hold already created currencies, trade them, and make payments with them.
+By default, the creditors agent is configured to run [currency exchange turns](/2024/07/04/automated-currency-exchanges/) every 10 minutes.
+This is very convenient for testing.

 ### [Creditors agent's fake mail server](http://localhost:8025/)